 The Chair of Governors will liaise with the Local Authority Designated Officer (LADO) and partner agencies in the event of a concern or allegation made against the Head teacher.
-In the event of a concern or allegation being made against the Head teacher, the allegation will be reported directly to the LADO.
+In the event of a concern or allegation being made against the Head teacher and/or where the Head teacher is also the sole proprietor of an independent school, the allegation will be reported directly to the LADO.